dotnet/docs-maui/docs/data-cloud/rest.md

 ## Local development

 If you are developing your REST web service locally with a framework such as ASP.NET Core Web API, you can debug your web service and .NET MAUI app at the same time.
-In this scenario you must enable clear-text HTTP traffic for the iOS simulator and Android emulator. <!-- For more information, see []().-->
+In this scenario, to consume your web service over HTTP you must enable clear-text HTTP traffic in your .NET MAUI app.
+For more information, see [Connect to local web services from Android emulators and iOS simulators](local-web-services.md).